boredhero/morefuelsmod-1.14/readme.md

 	* Try to do this as a branch on this GitHub repo for better organization going forward
 * Adjust build.gradle to include a sources jar in the build folder when building
 * Add RFtL Functionality

+## PUSH TO v1.8.0
+* Make chorus and purpur flammable using rEfLeCtIoN (or Block Properties??)
+* Add scrap metal
+* Make a furance that burns all the wood and outputs scrap metal
+* Add processing methods for scrap metal to return back to usable ingots
+* GUI Config